simeon052/ImageSample/README.md

 # ImageSample

-This is Xamarin.Mac Image format conver sample.
+This is Xamarin.Mac Image format convert sample.